gaetanserre/GAiA/README.md

 Deep ViCTORIA is a UCI chess engine built with C++.

-It performs an in-depth analysis of the position and uses a neural network to evaluate each position.
+It performs an in-depth analysis and uses a neural network to evaluate each chess board.

 It can perform an analysis in reasonable time between depth 15 and 20+ depending on the number of possible moves.